-Application package

-This application package consists of:

-- an instruction guide, and - the required form(s).

-The instruction guide is a tool that provides

-- the information you must know about this application before sending it to Citizenship and Immigration Canada (CIC), and - assistance with how to fill out the forms and the required supporting documents.

-Read the instruction guide thoroughly and then fill out each of the applicable form(s).

-The form(s) are specifically designed with questions that will assist the processing of your application.

-Why you need to read this guide

-This guide provides all of the instructions necessary to complete this application.
-As a result of reading the guide, you should be able to

-- complete the application form, and - determine what supporting documents need to be included.

-Symbols used in this guide

-This guide uses the following symbols to indicate information of particular importance.

-This symbol Tells you What you must do to have your application processed.
-1 Important information that you need to be aware of in order to avoid delays or other problems. ?
+Application package This application package consists of: an instruction guide, and the required form(s). the inform sending if assistance t to Citizenship and I provides w about this application before mmigration Canada (CIC), and the forms and the required Read the instruc applicable form(and then fill out each of the The form(s) are processing of yo d with questions that will assist the Why you need to read this guide application.
+As a result of reading the the application form e what supporting do ions necessary to complete this guide, you should be able to: , and cuments need to be included.
+Symbols used in this guide importance.
+9 This symbol Tells you What you must do to have your application processed. on that you need to be aware of in s or other problems. ?
 Where to get more information.
 Note: Tips that will assist you with this application.

-process

-The application The instructions provided in this guide follow the basic steps you will need to know to complete your application.
+The application provided in this guid e your application. e follow the basic steps you will need to process Step 1.
+Step 2.
+Step 3.